-During the time of the Ryukyu Dynasty, the Kerama Islands flourished as a relay point connecting China and Naha.
-Geruma Island developed as an island where excellent boatmen gathered and the House of the Takara Family erected in the village is said to have been built by Peechin Nakandakari, a chief boatman.
+During the time of the Ryukyu Kingdom, the Kerama Islands flourished as a relay point connecting China and Naha.
+Geruma Island developed as an island where excellent boatmen gathered, and the House of the Takara Family erected in the village is said to have been built by Peechin Nakandakari, a master boatman.
 With its unique limestone walls and “hinpun” (a privacy wall that stands before the entrance), this prestigious residence built in traditional Ryukyuan architectural style has been nationally designated as an Important Cultural Property.
 Despite being exposed to fire during World War II, the building has maintained its original appearance and is considered a valuable cultural property.
-Traces of artillery from the war can still be observed to this day.
+Traces of artillery fire from the war can still be observed to this day.

 Geruma Bridge, the bridge connecting Geruma Island to Fukaji Island, is a spectacular location to view the sunset.
-Although the direction in which the sun sets varies depending on season, a beautiful, scenic sunset can be seen throughout the year.
+Although the direction in which the sun sets varies depending on the season, a beautiful, scenic sunset can be seen throughout the year.
 There is very little traffic over the bridge in the evening, so it may be possible to have an uninterrupted view of the setting sun.
 Try also taking a stroll around the island, and you’ll surely find your own favorite sunset spot!

 By air : None